 How do you know if you have a fracture?

-If you have pain, swelling, or bruising over an area of your body, or if a body part is angulated (projecting at an unusual angle), you may have a fracture.
+If you have pain, swelling, or bruising over an area of your body after an injury, or if a body part is deformed or angulated, you may have a fracture.

 Other symptoms include a grinding sensation and difficulty putting weight or pressure on the body part in question (for example, standing on a broken foot).